iPass Technical Analysis (NASDAQ:IPAS)

 iPass Bollinger Bands

 Bollinger Bands were developed by the famous technical trader John Bollinger and are a measure of the volatility of a stock like the IPAS stock.
-The stock price is trading between the average and the lower band in the context of iPass bollinger bands.
+The stock price is trading between the average and the upper band in the context of iPass bollinger bands.

 iPass Moving Average Convergence Divergence or MACD